germangar/algorizer/miniDOC.md

 ---

-## Take Profit and Stoploss Orders
+## Take Profit, Stoploss, and Liquidation Orders

 Set takeprofit and stoploss orders directly from the position object: